Walking your Dog with Ease by Kelly Murrell

-OK, so your dog doesn’t behave all that well when out on a walk.
+OK, so your dog doesn’t behave all that well when you’re out walking.
 Rather than grin and bear it, seeking help is essential.
-It is never too late to tackle a training challenge but the sooner you get it sorted the easier it is to turn things around.
+It is never too late to tackle a training challenge.
+But the sooner you get it sorted the easier it is to turn things around.

 Visit our website for more info on ways we can help: www.devondogs.co.uk or email email@example.com if you have any questions.
 If you’d like to combine a holiday with dog training, check out our training packages HERE.

 Check out more of our Thursday training tips HERE.